AxelG/CocoaTabs/README.md

 This tool proves invaluable for repetitive tasks that involve clicking on specific grid intersections.
 Whether it's collecting data points from a structured spreadsheet, automating GUI testing, or assisting in pixel-perfect design verification, CocoaTabs Clicker significantly enhances productivity and accuracy by simplifying the process of precise mouse clicks.

-**WARNING:** CocoaTabs may not work properly in desktop environments with customized themes and configurations.
+**Warning:** CocoaTabs may not work properly in desktop environments with customized themes and configurations.

 ## Installation 🛠️